 VAT – Does Everyone Pay it?

-The price examples on this page include VAT at 20% but not all businesses have to charge this tax.
+The price examples on this page include VAT at 20% but not all businesses have to charge this tax and about half of the firms that supplied us with prices were trading below the VAT threshold.

-Smaller businesses that have a turnover below the VAT threshold are not obliged to register for or charge VAT on their labour and profit margins.
+Smaller businesses that have a turnover below this VAT threshold are not obliged to register for or charge VAT on their labour and profit margins.

-So, you can make a substantial saving by choosing a small business.
+Do bear this in mind as you can make a substantial saving by choosing a small business that doesn’t need to register for VAT

 What About Colours?